danwhitston/benefits-modeller/SAMPLE_BENEFIT_RULES.md

 There are situations in which someone's eligibility for a benefit is not established until after the point where that benefit should have been paid.
 Sometimes this results in payment being backdated, i.e. paid at a later point.
 In other circumstances, the payment may not be made up at a later point.
 Either way, we're looking to model benefit eligibility rather than the payment of eligible and claimed benefits, which has many rules of its own and relies implicitly on the history of payments made to a claimant.

-## Rule 1 - When you come under the universal credit system
+## Ruleset 1 - When you come under the universal credit system

 Source: p20-22